HankB/example/README.md

 This repository contains a collection of Go programs and libraries that demonstrate the language, standard libraries, and tools.

+### In case you did not notice the fine print near the top of the page, I forked this from golang/example

 ## The examples

 ### [hello](hello/) ([godoc](//godoc.org/github.com/golang/example/hello)) and [stringutil](stringutil/) ([godoc](//godoc.org/github.com/golang/example/stringutil))